Ionizing radiation: Nuclear effects

 Neutron radiation, alpha radiation, and extremely energetic gamma (> ~20 MeV) can cause nuclear transmutation and induced radioactivity.
 The relevant mechanisms are neutron activation, alpha absorption, and photodisintegration.
-A large enough number of transmutations can change macroscopic properties and cause targets to become radioactive themselves, even after the original source is removed.

 Chemical effects

 Ionization of molecules can lead to radiolysis (breaking chemical bonds), and formation of highly reactive free radicals.
 These free radicals may then react chemically with neighbouring materials even after the original radiation has stopped (e.g. ozone cracking of polymers by ozone formed by ionization of air).
 Ionizing radiation can also accelerate existing chemical reactions such as polymerization and corrosion, by contributing to the activation energy required for the reaction.
 Optical materials deteriorate under the effect of ionizing radiation.

 High-intensity ionizing radiation in air can produce a visible ionized air glow of telltale bluish-purple color.
-The glow can be observed, e.g., during criticality accidents, around mushroom clouds shortly after a nuclear explosion, or the inside of a damaged nuclear reactor like during the Chernobyl disaster.
+The glow can be observed, e.g., during criticality accidents, around mushroom clouds shortly after a nuclear explosion, or the inside of a damaged nuclear reactor, as during the Chernobyl disaster.

 Monatomic fluids, e.g. molten sodium, have no chemical bonds to break and no crystal lattice to disturb, so they are immune to the chemical effects of ionizing radiation.
 Simple diatomic compounds with very negative enthalpy of formation, such as hydrogen fluoride will reform rapidly and spontaneously after ionization.